Bayesian Negative Sampling for Recommendation: The proposed algorithm

 From un-interacted instances, negative sampling aims to select true negatives for model training; While the recommendation model aims to rank false negatives.
 Let us define \textit{negative classification} as the task of classifying an un-interacted instance as either a true negative or a false negative.
 Like the two sides of a coin, both negative sampling and recommendation include an implicit task of negative classification, that is, \textit{how to effectively classify a sampled negative instance?}

-Although prior knowledge is not available for negative classification, we would like to expect that a functional recommendation model can rank false negatives higher than true negatives.
+According to the optimization objective, the implicit CF model is optimized for ranking the positive instances higher than negative instances.
 This suggests that the following \textit{order relation} of predicted scores might hold in general

-where $\hat{x}_{tn}$ and $\hat{x}_{fn}$ is the predicted score of a true negative and a false negative, respectively.
+where $\hat{x}_{tn}$ and $\hat{x}_{fn}$ is the predicted score of a true negative and a false negative (i.e., true positives in future testing data), respectively.
+Note that this is also the optimization objective for contrastive-based learning methods~\cite{gutmann:2012:JMLR,Oord:2018:arxiv,Gutmann:2010:ICAIS} that essentially encourage learned feature representation for positive instance to be similar with "anchor" data point , while pushing features from the randomly sampled negative instance apart from "anchor" data point~\footnote{~The "anchor" here refers to the user embedding.} in the embedding space~\cite{Wang:2020:ICML,Xu:2022:arxiv,liu2021self}.

-To verify the order relation, we use the ground-truth labels for instances in the test set to obtain the false negatives that are positively labeled but unobserved during the training process.
-And the rest of un-interacted items are true negatives.
-We adopt the classic \textit{matrix factorization} recommendation model with random negative sampling to train the model on the training set, and record their predicted scores at each training epoch.
-By counting the predicted scores of true negatives and false negatives, we report their distribution densities in the model training by Fig.\ref{Fig:DistributionStatistics}.

-Fig.~\ref{Fig:DistributionStatistics} provides two insightful findings: (a) The higher the predicted score of a negative instance, the higher the probability density that it is a false negative and the lower the probability density that it is a true negative; (b) As the training continues, the distinction between two distributions gradually becomes clearer: Compared to that of true negatives, the distribution of false negatives is centered on a larger score.
-This suggests that the score function of a recommendation model is capable of rating the false negatives higher than true negatives.